catellaTech/catellaTech/README.md

-- 👋 Hi, I’m @catellaTech
+- 👋 Hi, We are @catellaTech.
-- 👀 I’m interested in ...
+- 👀 I’m interested in smart contract security.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and working as a auditor.
-- 💞️ I’m looking to collaborate on ...
-- 🎯 2022 Goals: Learn more about web3.
+- 🎯 2023 Goals: top 100 in code4rena.

 <h2 align="center"> How to reach me 📫</h2>